Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Wednesday – Taco Night- Venison Guisado (tacos) with all the fixings
+Wednesday – Taco Night- Venison Tacos, made in the slow cooker, with all the fixin’s

-Thursday – pork or beef – Pork chops and applesauce, rice, green beans
+Thursday – pork or beef – BBQ Boneless Pork Loin chops in the slow cooker, rice, green beans

-Friday – venison – Venison roast with potatoes, carrots & onions in the slow cooker
+Friday – venison – Venison with Mushroom Sauce in slow cooker, slow cooker mashed potatoes, peas & carrots

 For more ideas, visit Menu Plan Monday